 ONS data found that for those working parents whose work was disrupted by coronavirus, 20% said this was at least in part because of having to work around childcare responsibilities.
 While ONS data from earlier this year found that 47% of working parents reported that having to home school their children had negatively impacted their job performance.

-With the summer school holidays now upon us, these pressures are set to intensify.
+With the school holidays now upon us, these pressures are set to intensify.
 With this in mind, XpertHR, the UK’s leading online HR resource, has put together five ways that organisations can support working parents, or those with childcare responsibilities, during the school holidays:

 Continue to offer the option of remote working

 Remote working remains an attractive option for working parents or those with childcare responsibilities, boosting employee engagement, taking away the distraction and hassle of a long commute and allowing them more time with their families.
 For parents with younger children, the availability of remote working will also allow them to work efficiently and effectively from home whilst also handling any childcare dilemmas that arise during the holidays.

 During the school holidays, a traditional 9 to 5 schedule may be difficult for working parents to adhere to.
 Flexible working arrangements can provide employees’ with more choice about how and when they get the work done, while also continuing the meet the needs of the business.
 For example, facilitating a 10am-6pm working patten allows for an extra hour in the morning to sort out childcare or other arrangements.